monorkin/kappa/README.md

 where you can configure what type of Lambda you want to run and which event template should it use.

+__Before making any requests to `localhost:3000` go to `localhost:3001` and pick a template and save.
+Else the Lambda will return `null` for all requests.__

+If you don't want to do this each time, reconsider mounting the database of the container (located at `/usr/src/app/shared/db/database.sqlite3`) to the host's filesystem.

+### Basic configuration

 The bare essential arguments for running the container are:

 ```Bash